Ai Accountant

 Exception handling procedures

-Define escalation paths and SLAs, use exceptions to continuously improve matching logic.
+Define escalation paths and SLAs.
+Use exceptions to continuously improve matching logic over time.

 Bank statement access

 APIs and frequent downloads may be limited.
-Evaluate Account Aggregator bank feeds in India or set efficient manual download cadences during transition.
+Evaluate Account Aggregator bank feeds or set efficient manual download cadences during the transition period.
+The RBI's Account Aggregator guidelines outline the consent framework for automated feeds.

 Advanced Features for Growing Businesses